 Lemonade or citrus drinks that release citric acid, may corrode the stainless steel, leading to the cup or bottle becoming a trap for bacteria.
 Milk will overproduce micro-organisms if kept in a stainless-steel flask, leading to spoilage and a digestive upset if you drink it.
 Hot tea in your stainless steel water bottle will become bitter if you leave it to brew for hours.

-A stainless steel bottle is also great as a travel mug, too.
+A stainless steel, reusable bottle is also great as a travel mug, too.
 You'd be cutting down cup waste!

 Cheers to the value of this long-lasting accessory to a healthy life and sustainability.